 Baby Sign Language Kits, Materials and Educational Resources for Daycares

 In order to help daycares, Montessori’s and early child development centers better serve their students, we offer a discounted price for bulk purchases and can work with your center to design custom kits that combine any of the materials available at the Baby Sign Language store.
 We are able to provide purchase orders and process tax exempt forms.
 Our pricing for educational institutions is available worldwide.
-Contact us at [email protected] to obtain more details.
+Contact us at [email protected] or [email protected] to obtain more details.